-"Hornets are just a kind of wasp," says Jason Gibbs, assistant professor of entomology at the University of Manitoba in an email interview.
+"Hornets are just a kind of wasp," Jason Gibbs, assistant professor of entomology at the University of Manitoba said in a 2019 email interview.
 "Wasp is a very broad term that covers many different species with different lifestyles."

 There are more than 100,000 wasp species on Earth, each a testament to the startling diversity in these winged bugs.
-They're found in every part of the world except polar areas.
-It's usually easy to identify them, as they most often have black and yellow stripes, a well-defined and narrow waist, and a tapered abdomen.
+Wasps are found in every part of the world except polar areas.
+It's usually easy to identify them, as they most often have black and yellow stripes, a well-defined and narrow waist, and tapered abdomens.

-Furthermore, they also love the sweet deliciousness of rotting, fermented fruit that falls to the ground in autumn.
-They'll gorge themselves to the point that they'll become drunkenly aggressive, sometimes chasing pets or people if they feel annoyed or threatened.
+Furthermore, wasps also love the sweet deliciousness of rotting, fermented fruit that falls to the ground in autumn.
+They'll gorge themselves to the point that they'll become drunkenly aggressive, sometimes chasing pets or people trying to sting repeatedly if they feel annoyed or threatened.

-As their natural food sources continue to dwindle in the fall, these insects may become even bolder, one reason you should limit easy access to human foods.
-That keeps you – and the wasps – safe from harm.
+As their natural food sources continue to dwindle in the fall, wasps may become even bolder, and sting multiple times, so limit their access to human foods.
+That keeps you — and the wasps — safe from harm.

 While hornets may eat fruit or picnic food, they're much more likely to feed on insects, like crickets and grasshoppers.

 Wasps are broadly divided into two categories: social and solitary species.
-Social species feature species such as paper wasps, yellowjackets, and yes, hornets.
+Eusocial wasps include species such as paper wasps, yellow jackets, and yes, hornets.
 Eusocialjust means they're very social and live in groups with a queen, cooperatively caring for their young.

-Most wasp species are regarded as solitary.
-Females live alone and reproduce using some notable techniques, including laying eggs on other insects (like spiders) which they paralyze and hold hostage in their own nests, eventually killing the hosts which serve as food for wasp larvae.
+Most wasp species are considered solitary wasps.
+Females live alone and reproduce using some notable techniques, including laying eggs on other insects (like spiders), which they paralyze and hold hostage in their own nests.
+Eventually, they kill the hosts, which serve as food for wasp larvae.

-Social species, on the other hand, live in large colonies — in populations often exceeding 100 members — with an egg-laying queen, as well as workers that do not reproduce.
+Social wasps, on the other hand, live in large colonies — in populations often exceeding 100 members — with an egg-laying queen, as well as workers that do not reproduce.